movsim/movsim/README.md

 Demos
 -----

 Simulation projects are collected in `movsim/core` directory.

+Applet demos on the website www.movsim.org

 Commercial use
 --------------